 Patients who have experienced problems associated with their kidney may be faced with the reality of attending inpatient dialysis.
 Inpatient dialysis is a specialized treatment that needs to be cone regularly to maintain the function of the kidneys, which remove waste and fluid from the body.
 When the kidneys are failing or have been injured, it is important for this to continue to occur.
-To do so, patients will attend a practice such as Summit Healthcare Regional Medical Center for inpatient dialysis.
+To do so, patients will attend a practice such as Summit Healthcare for inpatient dialysis.

 What is dialysis?